-Problem Solving Therapy (PST) has been approved as a "promising practice" for older adult contract agencies providing PEI services.
-Problem Solving Therapy (PST) has been a primary strategy in such EBP's as IMPACT/MHIP and PEARLS.
+Problem Solving Therapy (PST) is a "promising practice" for trained clinicians providing PEI services.
+PST has been authorized for clients 16 years old and up.
+PST has been a primary strategy in other EBP's, such as IMPACT/MHIP and PEARLS.
 PST has generally focused on the treatment of depression.

-2. How is PST used in LA County DMH?
+2. How is PST used in LA County LACDMH?

-PST is to be used as an "early intervention" model intended for those clients who are experiencing short-term challenges that may be temporarily impacting their ability to function normally.
+PST is an "early intervention" model intended for those clients who are experiencing short-term challenges that may be temporarily impacting their ability to function normally.